 Yto confirm the change.

-Entering a number that is outside of the valid cache size range will cause the valid range to be displayed.
-For example:
+- When entering a number outside of the valid cache size range, an error with the valid range is displayed.